London skyline at dusk with Tower Bridge, the Shard and the City of London financial district illuminated

 9.8Location

-Why for business — The Ritz London opened on Piccadilly in 1906 — the first London hotel with electric light and en-suite bathrooms throughout, and the only London hotel to have held a Royal Warrant for hospitality continuously since 2002.
-One hundred and thirty-six rooms and suites, every one with…
+Why for business: The Ritz London opened on Piccadilly in 1906, the first London hotel with electric light and en-suite bathrooms throughout, and the only London hotel to have held a Royal Warrant for hospitality continuously since 2002.
+One hundred and thirty-six rooms and suites, every one kept in the hotel's Louis XVI decorative manner.

 Claridge's